sigvaldr/aitunes/README.md

 ## Download

 You can [download](https://github.com/sigvaldr/aitunes/releases/) the latest installable version of aiTunes for Linux.
-(Windows and macOS soon™️)
+Windows and macOS builds are now available through the automated build process.

 ## Emailware